Rendlesham Estate Sale - Outlying Portions

 Historical background

 At the time the Rendlesham Estate was sold, many of England's landed estates were getting into deep financial difficulties, as those who had gained from the industrial revolution took control of the economy and taxation - away from the landed gentry.
-But Rendlesham had its own particular problems that pushed it to sell its outlying estates early, as explained in the following quotation:
+But Rendlesham had its own particular problems that pushed it to sell its outlying estates early, as explained in the following quotations:

 "The development of the Rendlesham estate was made problematic by the after-effects of a complicated will left by the first Lord Rendlesham in 1797.108 This ensured that his descendants had little room to manoeuvre, and there does not appear to have been any significant attempt to increase the size of the property which was, in any case, considerable.
 Lord Rendlesham was the chief landowner in the parishes of Rendlesham, Butley, Capel St Andrew, Eyke and Wantisden, and also owned individual parcels of land in a number of other parishes."
 [Macd2017]